halfa/alambic/howtoJhbuild.md

 This is how Gnome describe Jhbuild:

-	JHBuild is the recommended way to build and run GNOME development code.
-It will download the code, configure and build it for you, in a way that does not interfere with or modify your existing system
+> Jhbuild is the recommended way to build and run GNOME development code.
+It will download the code,
+> configure and build it for you, in a way that does not interfere with or modify your existing system

 Installation
 ------------